-Now please select the FAT32 partition whose cluster size should be modified and choose “Change Cluster Size” from the left pane to get the window below:
+Step 2.
+Select the FAT32 partition whose cluster size should be modified and choose Change Cluster Size from the left pane to get the window below.

 Now use this partition manager to change the cluster size of your FAT32 partition or NTFS partition reasonably by considering file size and data read-write speed.